Louisjreeves/SetupWacInstall/Install and troubleshoot.md

       *c.
 Put IC file and DSU 1.92 file - in those folders-dl.dell.com - /omimswac/

 2. Add Paths to OMIMSWAC
      * a.
-IC, and DSU path for files in share for step 1b -above. in the links in the screen shot below (settings)
+IC, and DSU path for files in share for step 1b -above. see the setting icon in the screen shot below.
      * b.
-DRM settings have just the  Updates share path (with catalog xml)
+DRM settings have just the  Updates share path (with catalog xml) see DRM setting in screen shot below.
 ![Image](https://github.com/Louisjreeves/SetupWacInstall/blob/main/OMIMSWAC.jpg?raw=true)

 Troubleshooting